 This is not to say that sewing is universally difficult work or that all factories are sweatshops.
 For 200 years, garment sewing has been an entry-level occupation in industrializing countries, often providing local women their first independent income.
 Many factories produce clothing under safe, healthy and humane working conditions and pay legal, if low, wages, but they are the exception rather than the rule.

 Patagonia’s Place in the Industry

-Our own employees—the nearly two thousand people who work directly for us in our offices, stores and distribution center—are paid fairly and enjoy good benefits, including generous health care, subsidized child care (in Ventura and Reno), flexible work schedules and paid time off for environmental internships.
+Our own employees—the nearly 2,000 people who work directly for us in our offices, stores and distribution centers—are paid fairly and enjoy good benefits, including generous health care, subsidized child care (in Ventura and Reno), flexible work schedules and paid time off for environmental internships.
 Many employees share our values, care about quality and are active in environmental and community causes.
-Turnover is in the single digits, and on average, we receive a couple hundred résumés each month.

 Like most clothing companies, we do not make our own products, nor do we own any of the factories that do.
 We design, test, market and sell Patagonia gear.
 These are our areas of strength.
 We pay other companies that have the technical expertise and equipment to produce the fabrics and do the actual cutting and sewing.
 This arrangement poses special challenges for us because we feel responsible for any work.

 When considering new factories, or evaluating current ones, we take a “4-Fold” vetting approach—one that considers social and environmental practices equally with quality standards and business requirements, like financial stability, adequate capacity and fair pricing.